 The magnetic resistance provides an exceptionally smooth and quiet riding experience and is changeable by turning the knob, which gradually increases or decreases the resistance.
-Designed with bi-directional pedals and flywheel, the JOROTO XM15 exercise bike suits both beginners, seniors, and professional athletes.
+It comes equipped with bi-directional pedals and a flywheel; the JOROTO XM15 exercise bike suits both beginners, seniors, and professional athletes.

 The XM15 features an LCD for tracking your fitness.
 All the critical information displays, including time, speed, RPM, distance, and calories burned.
 It doesn’t have preset programs; it cannot adjust the bike’s resistance and does not have online connectivity.
 It’s also battery-powered.

 The JOROTO XM15 seat can be adjusted both vertically and horizontally by turning the appropriate knobs and then sliding the poles into position.
 The handlebars provide an even greater range of grip options, including an overhead grip, extended grip, and time trailing grip.

 Learn more in my complete review below

 Amazon Affiliate Disclosure: I may earn commissions on purchases made through links in this post.

 - Assembled dimensions: 41.3L x 20.8W x 47.2H inches (105L x 53W x 120H cm)